Most electric bike batteries are lithium ion

 Amps is a measure of force.
 The quantity.
 The higher the voltage – typically – the faster the bike.

 The combination of the two – volts and amps = watts.
-And watts is what defines the power output.
+And watts are what define the power output.

 On your batteries and battery pack, you’ll find some fine print.